anz-bank/sysl/pkg/mermaid/README.md

 **Enhancements/Future works**

 - Enhancement on this would be to add a logger to detect if there are any nil references for bad inputs.
-- Escape special characters instead of replacing them in mermaid code.
-(Issue on mermaid)
+- Escape special characters instead of replacing them in mermaid code. (https://github.com/mermaid-js/mermaid/issues/170)